NikSWE/acm-icpc-analytics/README.md

 2. Google BigQuery: was used as the data warehouse
 3. Google Dataproc: for executing spark jobs
 4. Google Looker Studio: for building an interactive dashboard
 5. Google Cloud Compute: for hosting a private instance of Prefect
+6. Terraform: for provisioning the resources on google cloud

 ### Project Structure